-, , , , , , , , , , , , , , , , , , , Communities are building their capacity to reduce violence through the development and/or expansion of community coalitions.
-The goal of these coalitions is to engage community members, local organizations, agencies, as well as faith based and Tribal entities in building or enhancing culturally appropriate responses that prevent rape, teen dating violence and/or domestic violence.
-Quarterly reports that address capacity and risk and protective factors of strategies being implemented.
+Action 1 Communities are building their capacity to reduce violence through the development and/or expansion of community coalitions.
+The goal of these coalitions is to engage community members, local organizations, agencies, as well as faith based and Tribal entities in building or enhancing culturally appropriate response that prevent rape, teen dating violence and/or domestic violence.
+Measure Quarterly reports that address capacity and risk and protective factors of strategies being implemented.
 Annual Capacity Assessment from all Grantees.
 Annual evaluation of CDVSA funded Primary Prevention Grantees.
 Biennial Evaluation of Statewide Primary Prevention Summit.
-2021-2024 State of Alaska, Department of Safety, Council on Domestic Violence and Sexual Assault State of Alaska, Division of Public Health, Section of Women's, Children's, and Family Health AK Network on Domestic Violence and Sexual Assault (ANDVSA) Communities are engaged in the identification and implementation of evidence based and/or promising practice strategies that address risk and protective factors related to the reduction of rape across the social ecological model.
-Quarterly reports that address capacity and risk and protective factors of strategies being implemented.
+Timeframe 2021-2024 Partners State of Alaska, Department of Safety, Council on Domestic Violence and Sexual Assault State of Alaska, Division of Public Health, Section of Women's, Children's, and Family Health AK Network on Domestic Violence and Sexual Assault (ANDVSA) Missing and murdered indigenous persons coalition, DOJ ANTHC Action 2 Communities are engaged in the identification and implementation of evidence based and/or promising practice strategies that address risk and protective factors related to the reduction of rape across the socia ecological model.
+Measure Quarterly reports that address capacity and risk and protective factors of strategies being implemented.
 Annual Capacity Assessment from all Grantees.
 Annual evaluation of CDVSA funded Primary Prevention Grantees.
 Biennial Evaluation of Statewide Primary Prevention Summit.
-2021-2024 State of Alaska, Department of Safety, Council on Domestic Violence and Sexual Assault
+Timeframe 2021-2024 Partners State of Alaska, Department of Safety, Council on Domestic Violence and Sexual Assault State of Alaska, Division of Public Health, Section of Women's, Children's, and Family Health AK Network on Domestic Violence and Sexual Assault (ANDVSA) AK Native Women's Resource Center ·